mbierman/firewalla-tailscale-docker/README.md

 *   [Reddit: Easy Tailscale integration via docker compose](https://www.reddit.com/r/firewalla/comments/1mlrtvi/easy_tailscale_integration_via_docker_compose/) (Credit to u/adrianmihalko for the original concept)

 ---
 Made with 🔥 and ❤️  for the Firewalla Community!
+Not associated with or supported by Firewalla.